-Dr. Goldstein is Professor of Clinical Pharmacology, Department of Bio-Medical Sciences at PCOM, and serves as Coordinator of Pharmacology.
+Dr. Goldstein is Professor of Clinical Pharmacology in the Department of Bio-Medical Sciences at PCOM, and serves as Coordinator of Pharmacology.
 His research interests focus on adding non-opioid drugs to improve analgesia in patients who have chronic pain.

 PhD, Pharmacology, University of the Sciences in Philadelphia, 1968